Legal Guide to Independent Contractor Status

 NEW IRS PENALTY RELIEF PROGRAM

-Announcement 2011-64 unveils the IRS’s Voluntary Classification Settlement Program allowing companies to prospectively reclassify independent contractors as employees with no audit exposure and minimal taxes for the past.
-To be eligible, companies must
+The IRS unveils its Voluntary Classification Settlement Program allowing companies to prospectively reclassify independent contractors as employees with no audit exposure and minimal taxes for the past.
+To be eligible, companies must:

 The many contexts in which disputes arise over the status of workers as employees or independent contractors is burgeoning.
 A key feature of the book is its multidiscplinary character.
 Worker's status disputes arise in myriad contexts.
 Disputes arise with governmental taxing authorities, government labor and employment authorities, third-parties raising the status of workers in suits against the company.
 Plus, there are disputes between the company and the workers themselves.